Netflix/OpenVPCal/README.md

 * Turn off any part of the LED wall that is not directly in front of the camera and is required for the calibration.
 This is to avoid unnecessary flare.
-* Warm up the camera and LED panels: display a flat grey color on the LED panels for at least 20/40 minutes before capture.
-It’s good practice to note down the physical temperature of the panel prior to shoot the calibration patches.
+* Warm up the camera and LED panels: display a flat grey colour on the LED panels for at least 20/40 minutes before capture.
+It’s good practice to note down the physical temperature of the panel prior to shooting the calibration patches.
 Most Image Processors should be able to provide this information.
 * Set the LED panels to the maximum gain allowed by the Image processor calibration (do not override the gain).